 - Our Law firm goes to bat for you and is your voice in or out of court.

 Sometimes, unfortunately, marriages fail.
 And when they do, couples separate and then later divorce.
 You are not required to file for separation; rather, couples are considered legally separated when they begin living “separate and apart” with at least one spouse intending not to resume the marriage.
 In the state of North Carolina, by law, couples must be separated for at least one year before filing for divorce.

 Spouses who have separated but not divorced can, at any time, mend their relationship and reconcile.
-If lawsuits have already been filed, they will be cancelled and scheduled hearings will be dropped from the court docket.
+If lawsuits have already been filed, they will be canceled, and scheduled hearings will be dropped from the court docket.

 Prior to or during separation, couples often consult with an attorney regarding the drafting of Separation Agreement and Property Settlement papers.
 This voluntary, written agreement determines property division, debt allocation, custody arrangements, and spousal/child support payments.
 The divorce itself, however, cannot be resolved by the agreement but must be granted by the court after the couple has been separated for at least one year.